qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i sync my contacts to the app because it does not show any of my contacts when i type them in please help !
 - contact support is not working well.  only the contacts i have mailed are listed
 - what settings in your app do i use to sync email contacts with phone contact?
+- can i add or delete contacts?
+- how do i change contact email address on yahoo mail contact?
+- nice gui, put the app doesn't have a contact interface. it should have ability to use existting phone contacts, gmail contacts, or outlook contacts.
+- how do i sync my contacts to the app because it does not show any of my contacts when i type them in please help !
+- contact support is not working well.  only the contacts i have mailed are listed
+- i'm trying to get the contact photos from my ios contacts into email, but they only show up when i open a contact's page.  never in the email.  is that supported?
+- only a few of my contacts appear ??

 ## intent:undo_subscribe
 - how do i undo an unsubscribe